More about Recycling

 With recent concerns about global warming, it is therefore important to increase young children's awareness of various recycling methods.
 Everyone can do their part for the world that we live in.

-throwing Yakult bottles away after drinking, the children made use of these plastic bottles to create their own shakers.
+Instead of throwing Yakult bottles away after drinking, the children made use of these plastic bottles to create their own shakers.
 How innovative of them!

 The children poured green beans into the empty Yakult bottles and secured two bottles together with tape.
 The teachers helped to paste the construction papers over the bottles before the children decorated them with colourful gems.
 Now, everyone has a DIY shaker to bring home.
 Music, please?
 Yippie!